 In 1859, the year following the marriage, the three brothers took up a separate house on Ferry Road and Sarah Ann now 16, went and keep house for them until first, William married in 1861 and her own marriage took place in 1862 at Rangiora.

-No record has been discovered what happened to Caroline and Alexander Webb - the advent of the railway line put paid to his business of river freight, but it is known that he visited family in Rangiora years later.
+Little has been discovered about the years following - the advent of the railway line put paid to Alexander's business of river freight, but it is known that he visited family in Rangiora years later.

 Descendant input to up-date family pages is very welcome - more detailed information available on request